 1. Word-for-word plagiarism: The student quotes his or her source without using quotation marks.
 Even if the student cites the source, he or she is still plagiarizing because proper quotation procedures were not used.
+All work must have an appropriate citation, this include the use of any form of AI.
 2. Paraphrased plagiarism: The student uses a source and with the exception of changing a few words or phrases essentially quotes the original.
-Even if the source is properly cited, the writing is still plagiarized because the student has used the author's style, vocabulary, and content and claimed it as his or her own.
+Even if the source is properly cited, the writing is still plagiarized because the student has used the author's style, vocabulary, and content and claimed it as his or her own, this includes the use of Artificial Intelligence (Chat GPT, etc.).
+All work must have an appropriate citation, this include the use of any form of AI.
 3. Improper citations: If a student uses someone's information other than his or her own, the source of the material must be properly cited.
 Failure to do so is plagiarism.
 4. Improper use of ideas: Ideas are as equally protected as words.
 If the student uses someone's ideas, but expresses them in his or her words, the student plagiarizes if he or she does not cite the source of the idea.
 5. Internet use: Copying and pasting from the Internet is plagiarism.
 Purchasing papers from a paper mill is plagiarism.
+The use of a "rewrite program" that 'edits' or exchanges words for synonyms is plagiarism.
 6. Student sharing: While students are certainly free to work together and study together, an assignment that calls for individual work must reflect the student's personal effort.
 If a student borrows or copies another student's work, that is plagiarism.
 If a student has another student write a paper, that is plagiarism.
 If two students collaborate on an individual assignment and turn in the same work, that is plagiarism.
 Plagiarism is a serious academic offense.
 It involves legal issues about improper use of materials that do not belong to the student.
 Plagiarism is unethical.
 A student must do his or her own work; otherwise, the learning process is compromised.
 Plagiarism is unfair to fellow students who take the time and make the effort to do their own work.
-Essentially, plagiarism is cheating and will not be tolerated.
+All work must have an appropriate citation, this include the use of any form of AI.
+Essentially, plagiarism is cheating and will not be tolerated